How to plan, monitor and record skills developed in research

 Further examples of transferable skills are many and various and depend on the interests of the student and the nature of the research programme.
 Possibilities include advanced computer literacy, facility with the Internet, the skills of being able to teach effectively, to negotiate access and resources, to network with others, to use project management techniques, and to find one's way around specialist libraries or archives.

-A digest of a framework for a transferable skill-set for MPhil/PhD students [extracted with minor modifications from Cryer, P 'Transferable skills, marketability and lifelong learning: the particular case of postgraduate research students', Studies in Higher Education, 23, 2, 207-216, 1998.]
+[extracted with minor modifications from Cryer, P 'Transferable skills, marketability and lifelong learning: the particular case of postgraduate research students', Studies in Higher Education, 23, 2, 207-216, 1998.]

 Personal Development Planning (PDP)

 It is common practice for institutions to offer skills-development to their research students.
 Although the schemes differ in detail from one institution to another and possibly from one field of study to another, they all provide some sort of framework by which students can monitor, build on and reflect on their personal development.
-The schemes are generally known as 'Personal Development Planning' or PDP.
+The schemes are widely known as 'Personal Development Planning' or PDP.

-The words 'structured', 'supported' and 'process' are not included lightly.
+In the definition of PDP - see the inset - the words 'structured', 'supported' and 'process' are not included lightly.

 PDP is not a one-off activity.
 It is a process because it takes place over time.
 It is supported in that advice and training activities are on hand during the process.
 It is structured in that it is tied to phases of the research programme or curriculum, and is rigorously documented.
 If the structure and support are not there, the procedure is not genuine PDP.
 So no student can sign up to PDP in its pure form without being in a group, department, or institution which supports it.
 That is of course no reason why students working in isolation should not adopt what they can of its precepts.